 Pink Barbie spritz in a glass coupe, with another glass in the background.

-A spritz is a classic drink option for summer (though I love it all year round!)
-This one, packed full of colour, is a favourite for parties and entertaining.
+While a spritz is a classic drink option for summer, I love it all year round!

-We are really going all out on the pink front here!
+We are really going all out on the pink front here…

 2 pink barbie spritz drinks in coupe's, view from above.

 • Chambord.
-This raspberry liqueur adds a lovely berry flavour, and deep colour.
+This raspberry liqueur adds a lovely berry flavour and deep colour.
 If you can’t find it, you could use grenadine or passoa (passionfruit liqueur).

 • Pink lemonade.
 I always use zero-sugar lemonade, but you can use regular if you like.
 If you can’t find pink lemonade, just use regular lemonade or soda water.

-Add whatever garnishes you like – I love a squeeze of fresh lime juice and a couple of lime slices to freshen it up, but seasonal berries would be lovely too, as would fresh mint or basil leaves.
+Add whatever extra garnishes you like – I love a squeeze of fresh lime juice and a couple of lime slices to freshen it up, but seasonal berries would be lovely too, as would fresh mint or basil leaves.

 It really is as simple as:

-3. Topping with the rosé prosecco and the pink lemonade, garnishing and serving right away, while cold and refreshing.
+3. Top with the rosé prosecco and the pink lemonade.

 Pink Barbie spritz in a glass coupe, with another glass in the background.

-Can I make them ahead of time?
+Can I make the pink gin spritz ahead of time?

-You can if you like, but don’t add the ice as it will melt and then water down the cocktails.
 You may want to top it with extra pink lemonade or prosecco when you’re ready to serve, just to freshen up the fizz factor.

-With three types of alcohol, this isn’t a weak cocktail.
-However, you can very much vary how much prosecco you add which will weaken it if you’re worried.
-Just use more pink lemonade!
+However, you can very much vary how much prosecco you add, which will weaken it if you’re worried.
+Just use more pink lemonade.

 Yes, you could, or tequila.
-Any clear spirit will do here (ideally go for a pink vodka if you can).
+Any clear spirit will do here (ideally, go for a pink vodka if you can).

-If you make this cocktail, I’d love to hear from you!
-You can leave me a comment below.
+If you make this recipe, I’d love to hear from you!
+You can leave a recipe rating and a comment below.
+And remember to tag @DishedByKate on Instagram, Facebook and TikTok if you’ve made one of my recipes.
+Seeing your recreations really makes my day 😊.

 Print